Jack the Ripper (1959 film)

 Jack the Ripper is a 1959 film produced and directed by Monty Berman and Robert S. Baker.
 It is loosely based on Leonard Matters' theory that Jack the Ripper was an avenging doctor.
 The black-and-white film stars Lee Patterson and Eddie Byrne and co-stars Betty McDowall, John Le Mesurier, and Ewen Solon.
-It was released in England in 1959, and shown in the U.S. in 1960.
+It was released in England in 1959, and shown in the United States in 1960.

-The plot is a "whodunit" with false leads and a denouement in which the least likely character, in this case "Sir David Rogers" played by Ewen Solon, is revealed as the culprit.
+The plot is a "whodunnit" with false leads and a denouement in which the least likely character, in this case "Sir David Rogers" played by Ewen Solon, is revealed as the culprit.
 As in Matters' book, The Mystery of Jack the Ripper, Solon's character murders prostitutes to avenge the death of his son.
-While Matters had the son dying from venereal disease, the film has him committing suicide on learning his lover is a prostitute.
+While Matters had the son dying from venereal disease, the film has him committing suicide upon learning that his lover is a prostitute.

 Plot

 In 1888, Jack the Ripper is on his killing spree.
 Scotland Yard Inspector O'Neill (Byrne) welcomes a visit from his old friend, New York City detective Sam Lowry (Patterson), who agrees to assist with the investigation.
 Sam becomes attracted to modern woman Anne Ford (McDowall) but her guardian, Dr. Tranter (Le Mesurier), doesn't approve.
 The police slowly close in on the killer as the public becomes more alarmed.
 The killer's identity is revealed and he meets a ghastly end.